Austin Rowlader

 Contributing ReporterAustin is a freelance reporter for IPR based in Bellaire.
 He also files stories with Bridge Michigan and The Antrim Review.
 Outside of journalism, Austin hosts the Antrim Writers Series and writes novels that he hides in a filing cabinet in his house.

-When he's not making radio, you'll find Austin out in the woods looking for mushrooms and daydreaming about what it means to be alive.
+When he's not making radio, you'll find Austin in his backyard daydreaming about what it means to be alive.

 -